TMiguelT/CwlWorkshop/slides.md

 * For this we can use Docker
 * Docker images are tiny virtual machines that have applications pre-installed inside of them
 * You can find docker images of many common bioinformatics tools in [Biocontainers](https://biocontainers.pro/registry/)
+* Those that aren't on Biocontainers can probably be found by searching [Docker Store](https://store.docker.com/)
 * Once you've found a Docker image, you can plug it into the "Docker Image" section in Rabix:

     ![](images/docker_container_section.png)